alpargun/SlowFast/INSTALL.md

 ## Requirements

-Follow the installation in this order to make sure the higher priority package version are compatible with each other.
+Follow the installation in this order to make sure the package versions are compatible with each other.

 ## Python, PyTorch and TorchVision
 - Python >= 3.8 (Python 3.9 does not support torchvision build with ffmpeg).
 Details in this [issue](https://github.com/facebookresearch/SlowFast/issues/181#issuecomment-1241692131) and mentioned in torchvision source code with a FIXME comment (https://github.com/pytorch/vision/blob/15a9a93b9e0e6173b936691a2cddced0ecfd271f/setup.py#L374)